An offer suite is a portfolio of products and services that your company offers to your clients and customers.

 - What does your client need to do?

 - When are you done?

 A great Offer Suite has an offer for the different milestones on the customer’s journey towards their end results; the dream destination.

 Some offers are perfect to be sold at the front end, and some others are perfect for the back end.

 The front-end offers are the products / services that you want to sell at the start of your relationship.
-We can them the Essential Offers, they are the most critical offers you have, the starting point towards the end results.
 When I was in IT & Management consulting, our front-end offers were strategic workshops that we sold to companies.
 These offers were perfectly time-bound, had a clear scope and price, and were easy to deliver.

-The front-end offers can be divided into two categories: Get-foot-in-offers and signature offers.
-Your GFI offer is, just like in my IT & Management Consulting example, something we sold just to get the foot in the door.
-Then, oftentimes, the workshop resulted in a longer client engagement.
-But not always.
-This was simply a method for making sure that the requirements and expectations were as aligned as possible before we entered a multi-year (and multi-million Euro) deal.
+When we sold the front-end workshops, it was simply a method for making sure that the requirements and expectations were as aligned as possible before we entered a multi-year (and multi-million Euro) deal.

-Back-end offers can also be divided into two categories: The Brand Culture Offers that require that the clients have purchased your Essential Offer.
-This could be, for example, a maintenance package for the website that your firm just completed as the Essential Front-End Offer.
+Some back-end offers are offers that are not available for clients who have not purchased the front-end, for example, a maintenance package for the design work that your firm just completed as the Essential Front-End Offer.
 Alternatively, these could be offers that can be sold as the first purchase but are oftentimes expensive and take a lot of time to sell.

 On top of these offers, you should also have a few Lead Offers, which are also called freebies, or lead magnets.
 You use them to get the first yes from your clients, and these are often free of charge.